 Today, Liuwa Plain National Park is an untouched wilderness with a wildebeest migration to match the Serengeti.
 Every year, blue wildebeest herds, together with zebra and tsessebe, arrive from Angola and converge by the tens of thousands on the Liuwa Plains alongside the park’s resident buffalo, red lechwe, roan antelope, eland, and reedbuck.
 So too are there a host of grassland predators, including the occasional leopard and fair numbers of cheetahs, spotted hyenas, serval, and wild dog.
 Most recognizable of all of the cats, however, is Lady Liuwa, the famous subject of “The Last Lioness” documentary, who for more than nine years was the solitary, lonely lioness roaming the lands of Liuwa Plains.
 Thanks to the conservation team at Liuwa Plain National Park, she has since become the preeminent matriarch and auntie to a growing lion pride of six, thanks to the birth of three cubs in 2014.

 Between its globally important 334-species-strong bird population and the vast concentrations of game spread out across its plains, Liuwa Plain National Park is without a doubt one of the most amazing and uncommercialized wildlife reserves in Africa.
-Contact Ker & Downey today for a chance to become on of the very few visitors who receive access to its wonders during a Liuwa Plains safari.
+Contact Ker & Downey today for a chance to become one of the very few visitors who receive access to its wonders during a Liuwa Plains safari.